hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 ### OSISM: Open Source InfraStructure Manager

 #### What is [OSISM](https://osism.tech/)?
-* Lifecycle and deployment management tooling built on top of kolla-ansible (and significantly contributing to kolla-ansible)
+* Life-cycle and deployment management tooling built on top of kolla-ansible (and significantly contributing to kolla-ansible)
 * Orchestrates the kolla-ansible OpenStack containers plus containers for
     - Infrastructure services (database, queuing, ...)